 Foreign Trade Zones

-Neutral, secured areas legally outside of the U.S. customs territory, that offer economic advantages for businesses involved in international trade.
+Foreign Trade Zones (FTZ), sometimes known as Free Trade Zones, are neutral secured areas that for legal purposes are considered outside of U.S. Customs territory.
+FTZs offer several economic advantages for businesses involved in international trade.

 Foreign or domestic merchandise may enter these areas without a formal customs entry or the payment of customs duties or government excise taxes and without a thorough examination.